bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ```bash
 tail ctl1.fastq
 ```
+Which means we have `cat` `head` and `tail`, which is kind of cute.

 There are various reasons why you might want to take a quick look at the end of your file.
 Among others, you might want to make sure that the table is complete.
 If something got messed up during data production, you might have uneven or incomplete columns.

-If you want to see only the last 4 lines of the file, in this case the last read, you can use the `-n` option.
+FASTQ files are formatted so that the information for each read is grouped into four lines, so if you wanted to see all the lines pertaining to the last read, you could use the `-n` option.

 ```bash